MarioEuston/AAE2004---Group-1/README.md

 ## Task 1 : Methodology Results and Discusssion
   The first task was to find out an appropriate aircraft model that achieve minimum cost for the challenge assigned.
-  The first scenario is to consider 3000 passengers travelling when
+  The first scenario is to consider 3000 passengers travelling within one week when the maximum number of flights that we can afford is 12 per one week.
+The time cost   should be medium and the fuel cost should be 0.76$/kg.
+Considering this scenario the most appropriate aircraft is A330-900neo.
+The second scenario is where 1250       passengers to travel within this month and we can afford 5 flights per week which makes it 20 flights per month.In this scenario the most profitable aircraft model     is A350-900.

 ## Task 2 : Methodology Results and Discussion